Are you a “Professional Reader” at NetGalley?

 Print

 “Do you love to discover new books?
-Do you review and recommend books online, in print, for your bookstore, library patrons, blog readers, or classroom?
+Do you review and recommend books online or in print, for your bookstore, library patrons, blog readers, or classroom?
 Then you are what we call a “professional reader,” and NetGalley is for you.
 Registration is free, and allows you to request or be invited to read titles, often advance reading copies, on your favorite device.”

 -NetGalley